aseprite/aseprite/src/README.md

 * [`TRACEARGS`](https://github.com/aseprite/laf/blob/f3222bdee2d21556e9da55343e73803c730ecd97/base/debug.h#L40):
   in debug mode, it prints in the terminal/console each given argument

+In release mode you can use a similar function:

+* `PRINTARGS` prints in the terminal/console each given argument

 # Detect Platform

 You can check the platform using some `laf` macros: